+and is it subject to any landscape designations?
+Is the site of particular historic significance?
 Does the site contribute to the setting of any heritage assets, is it featured in art or literature, is it associated with any important historic events or the development of the village?
-This is an attractive green space surrounded by houses of local merit.
-It is located in the Cranleigh Conservation Area.

 It is an historic village style green and part of the original settlement of Cranleigh which grew up in 1876 focused around St Nicolas Church.
 Cranleigh's eastern common was centred on Lucks Green and originally encompassed a much wider area including the area of the Church and High Street / Ewhurst Road stretching down to Knowle Lane.
 The green contributes to the setting of the surrounding buildings of local merit on either side of Horsham Road.
 Identified in green on the Waverley Borough Council interactive planning map below.